How to Plant, Grow, and Harvest Dill

 There are several varieties of dill, all known for their specialties.
 See the list below for information about common varieties:

-1. Mammoth‘ is the typical variety of dill grown for fresh use.
-This variety can reach up to 4 feet tall (and some sources say 6 feet tall) with flowers reaching 15 to 18 inches across.
+This is the typical variety of dill grown for fresh use.
+This variety can reach up to four feet tall (and some sources say six feet tall) with flowers reaching 15 to 18 inches across.

-1. ‘Dukat’ has fine-textured foliage with strong flavor and a high aromatic oil content.
-This variety grows up to 48 inches tall typically and is heat tolerant.
+‘Dukat’ has fine-textured foliage with strong flavor and a high aromatic oil content.
+This variety grows up to 48 inches tall typically and tolerates heat well.

-1. ‘Ella’ and ‘Monia’ are excellent as container herbs due to their compact nature.
-‘Ella’ is slow-bolting, which means it is delayed in pushing out flower stalks.
+They are excellent as container herbs due to their compact nature.
+‘Ella’ is slow-bolting, which means it delays pushing out flower stalks.

 Pest Prevention